corryjnr/corryjnr/README.md

 - Implemented core Redis commands and replication of master to slave servers.
 - Gained in-depth knowledge of Redis internals, debugging, concurrency, and optimization.

-### Employee Management System
+### Human Resource Management System
-- Developed a responsive web-based EMS using Django.
+- Developed a responsive web-based HRMS using Django.
 - Features user authentication, role-based access control, and various reports ensuring data security and compliance with industry standards.
 - Enhanced engagement and productivity within the organization.